LESSON 1: Let your gains run and cut your losses short

 It is our natural human tendency to hold onto a share (in the USA called a stock) whose price has dropped, hoping that soon it will go back up - but often it just keeps going down or sideways for a long time.

 By following a simple step (as explained below) there is no reason why an investor should ever be in such a situation.

 The opposite is true when our share goes up.
-A typical reaction once we have made a small profit is to want to sell the share, out of fear that we may lose that profit - although often by holding the share for longer we could make far more money.
+A typical reaction once we have made a small gain is to want to sell the share, out of fear that we may lose that gain - although often by holding the share for longer we could make far more money.